AlephAlpha/Nekomata/doc/Builtins.md

 ### `nonzero` (`Z`, `1 -> 1`)

-Check if an integer is non-zero.
+Check if a number is non-zero.

-If it is, push the integer itself, otherwise fail.
+If it is, push the number itself, otherwise fail.

 This function is automatically vectorized.

 ### `positive` (`P`, `1 -> 1`)

-Check if an integer is positive.
+Check if a number is positive.

-If it is, push the integer itself, otherwise fail.
+If it is, push the number itself, otherwise fail.

 This function is automatically vectorized.

 ### `less` (`<`, `2 -> 1`)

-Check if the first integer is less than the second.
+Check if the first number is less than the second.

-If it is, push the first integer, otherwise fail.
+If it is, push the first number, otherwise fail.

 This function is automatically vectorized.

 ### `lessEq` (`≤`, `2 -> 1`)

-Check if the first integer is less than or equal to the second.
+Check if the first number is less than or equal to the second.

-If it is, push the first integer, otherwise fail.
+If it is, push the first number, otherwise fail.

 This function is automatically vectorized.

 ### `greater` (`>`, `2 -> 1`)

-Check if the first integer is greater than the second.
+Check if the first number is greater than the second.

-If it is, push the first integer, otherwise fail.
+If it is, push the first number, otherwise fail.

 This function is automatically vectorized.

 ### `greaterEq` (`≥`, `2 -> 1`)

-Check if the first integer is greater than or equal to the second.
+Check if the first number is greater than or equal to the second.

-If it is, push the first integer, otherwise fail.
+If it is, push the first number, otherwise fail.

 This function is automatically vectorized.